 Microwaves are nearly ubiquitous in American households.
-That’s because they’re so convenient; you can use it for everything from steaming broccoli to reheating leftovers (which is probably what most people use it for).
+That’s because they’re so convenient; you can use it for everything from steaming broccoli to reheating leftovers (which are perhaps the most common foods to toss in the microwave).

-But when it comes to using a microwave, there’s nothing worse than heating up a piece of pizza and tasting this morning’s oatmeal or last night’s chicken and rice.
-You’ve probably had that experience at some point, and it can downgrade the eating experience.
-If you open the door of your microwave and smell pork roast from two days ago, it’s time to give that appliance a nice and thorough clean.
+When it comes to using a microwave, there’s nothing worse than heating up a piece of pizza and tasting this morning’s oatmeal or last night’s Chinese food.
+You’ve probably had that experience at some point, and it can quickly make your leftovers go from yum to yuck.
+If you open your microwave door and smell pork roast from two days ago, it’s time to give that appliance a nice and thorough cleaning.
 A paper towel with warm water isn’t going to cut it this time.

 The inside of your microwave should be sparkling, and if it isn’t, don’t worry: The process is incredibly easy and will only take about five minutes.
-Here’s a step-by-step guide on how to get your appliance sparkling white in no time at all.
+Here’s a step-by-step guide on how to safely and effectively get your appliance sparkling clean in no time.

-Step 2 – Let it cook for about one to two minutes depending on how strong your microwave is.
+Step 2 – Let the solution cook in your microwave for about one to two minutes depending on your microwave’s wattage.
+For instance, if you have a 1,200-watt or higher microwave, one to one and a half minutes will probably be sufficient.
+However, if you have a 700-watt microwave, you’ll need to heat the solution for longer (about two minutes).
 You want it to get nice and steamy but not boil over or spill out of the bowl.
 By microwaving first, you’re letting the steam do most of the heavy lifting for you.

 Step 3 – Once the time is finished, keep the door closed for about three minutes, and let the steam heat up the bottom, sides, and roof of your microwave.

 Step 4 – After the three minutes are up, carefully remove the bowl.
-You’ll probably need a pot holder or cloth to avoid burning yourself, as it’s going to be hot.
+You will probably need a pot holder to avoid burning yourself, as it’s going to be hot.